Striking off a business can be a relatively straightforward and cost-effective way to close down a company with no assets.

 Can all companies be dissolved?

-If the company is undergoing an insolvency procedure, it’s been threatened with liquidation, or it has a creditor agreement such as a Company Voluntary Arrangement (CVA), it cannot be struck off or dissolved.
+There is another set of circumstances that could make a company ineligible for strike off.
+If the company is undergoing an insolvency procedure, it’s been threatened with liquidation, or it has a creditor agreement such as a Company Voluntary Arrangement (CVA) or a Creditors’ Voluntary Liquidation (CVL), it cannot be struck off or dissolved.

 Why do directors choose to dissolve their companies?